-To prove your escrow trust accounts are set up properly, Sember said to image bank statements, deposit tickets and a check copy for each accounts that is in your Control and Procedures file.
+To prove your escrow trust accounts are set up properly, Sember said to image bank statements, deposit tickets and a check copy for each account that is in the Control and Procedures file.
 The words “escrow account” or “trust account” should appear on each of these documents.

 “If they don’t, contact your bank to add these words and verify that your accounts are set up as escrow or trust accounts,” Sember added.